Find Affordable College Courses

 Read More…

-Remington College - Mobile Campus ranked #7 on this year’s Most Popular Allied Health Services Undergraduate Certificate Schools in Alabama list.
-Located in the midsize city of Mobile, Remington College - Mobile Campus is a private not-for-profit college with a fairly small student population.
+Remington College - Mobile Campus did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a undergraduate certificate.
+It came in at #7 on the list.
+Located in the midsize city of Mobile, Remington College - Mobile Campus is a private not-for-profit school with a small student population.

 Women make up 88% of the medical assisting majors at the school.